Titus Flavius Sabinus (consul AD 47): Career

 Sabinus is first mentioned in the reign of Claudius, in AD 45, when he served as a legate under Aulus Plautius in Britain, along with his brother, Vespasian.
 He afterwards governed Moesia for seven years.
 Sabinus was consul suffectus with Gnaeus Hosidius Geta in AD 47, and was praefectus urbi for the last eleven years of Nero's reign.
 Upon the ascension of Galba in the year 68, he was replaced as urban prefect by Aulus Ducenius Geminus.
 However, with the death of Galba, and ascension of Otho in January of 69, Sabinus was reinstated.
 Sabinus may have been part of the Pisonian conspiracy against Nero, but if so he was never arrested.

 Sabinus was an important supporter of his brother; when Vespasian found himself in financial difficulties while governor of Africa, Sabinus lent him the money to continue, although he did demand a mortgage of Vespasian's house and land in return for this assistance.
-While Vespasian was governor of Judaea Sabinus was a vital source of information on events in Rome.
 After the death of Otho, Sabinus directed the urban cohorts to swear allegiance to Vitellius, evidently an attempt to preclude further bloodshed.
 At the same time, the consul Titus Flavius Sabinus, Sabinus' son, directed his troops in northern Italy to submit to the generals of Vitellius.
 Sabinus continued to retain the dignity of praefectus urbi under Vitellius.

 Soon afterward, the legions in the East declared for Vespasian, who then advanced toward Rome, supported by Marcus Antonius Primus.
 After Vitellius' troops were defeated, the emperor, despairing of success, offered to surrender the empire into the hands of Sabinus, until his brother arrived.
 However, Vitellius' German soldiers refused this arrangement, and Sabinus was besieged in the Capitol, together with his family members, one of whom was his nephew Domitian.
 The capitol was burnt by Vitellius' forces, and in the confusion Sabinus' family made their escape, but Sabinus himself was captured and dragged before the emperor, who attempted in vain to save him from the fury of the soldiers.
 Sabinus was brutally murdered, and his remains thrown down the Gemonian Steps, where the corpses of malefactors and criminals were exposed and disgraced before being thrown into the Tiber river.
 When the generals of Vespasian obtained possession of the city, Sabinus was interred with the honour of a censor's funeral.